tashnaved/comedyottawa/content/about.md

     weight: 4

 ---
-Comedy Ottawa was started in 2014 to independently produce shows all over Ottawa.
+Comedy Ottawa was started in 2014 by [Tash](https://www.instagram.com/lowenergycomic/) and [Daniel](https://www.instagram.com/gorgeous_taco/).

-Here we list the shows we produce and other shows produced by local comedians.
+We are a network of active local comedians who produce and host their own shows, live at various venues and online.

-If you have a space and would like to co-produce shows with us use the contact form to reach out and we'll get back to you.
+Please use the contact form to reach out if you'd like to work with us.

 This website is maintained by [@lowenergycomic](https://www.instagram.com/lowenergycomic/)